-One of the most important features of the HS 300 Controller is its ability to reproduce a full multichannel surround sound field from digital sources, analog matrix surround encoded programs and standard stereo programs.
+One of the most important features of the HS 200 Controller is its ability to reproduce a full multichannel surround sound field from digital sources, analog matrix surround encoded programs and standard stereo programs by using only a pair of stereo loudspeakers and a subwoofer.

 Selection of a surround mode is based on personal taste, as well as the type of program source material being used.
-For example, motion pictures, CD's or TV programs bearing the logo of one of the major surround encoding processes, such as Dolby Surround should be played in either the Dolby Pro Logic II Movie (with movies) or Music (with music) surround mode.
+For example, motion pictures or TV programs bearing the logo of one of the major surround encoding processes, such as Dolby Surround should be played in the Dolby Virtual Speaker mode.
+CD's and other stereo sources should be played in Stereo, without the virtual surround processing.